Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-4-Timecard.md

 Nurrospody
 4/20/2020

+*Reminder: Sunday work from Week 3 exists and was not discussed last ZOOM meeting.
+Consider starting each week on Saturday?*

 **Monday** - 0 hours 55 minutes - Downloaded the rest of my R book because I could only download 200 pages total and my book was about 250 pages long.
 Made new timecard and discussed schedule statagies.
 My